 What the girls are doing is sewing a doll for their home-staged puppet theater.

-What the movers have done is break down the entrance door with a sofa.
+What the movers have done is broken down the entrance door with a sofa.

 Sometimes we can change the word order in this structure and place the emphasized word or phrase at the beginning of the sentence: